bparanj/crystal/programming/iac/docs/basics/image-lifecycle.md

 ### 7. **Documentation and Compliance**

-- **Keep Documentation Updated**: Document the image creation process, including configurations, applied patches, and customizations.
+- **Keep Documentation Updated**: Document the image creation process,  configurations, applied patches, and customizations.
 This documentation is crucial for audits and compliance checks.
 - **Compliance Checks**: Regularly review images for compliance with industry standards and regulations.
 Automated compliance tools can help streamline this process.

 ### Best Practices